 Before: Build awareness around the WHY.
 Share with users the reason for the move to Office 365.
 Highlight the benefits associated with the move to Office 365.

-During: What is the status of the Office 365 Migration, either companywide or specific to the users or groups being moved, keep users informed.
-What Office 365 services are available now.
-How can users learn about the new tools, whether it be Outlook online, Skype for Business or SharePoint and OneDrive provide and share tips, links to webinars and or learning videos.
+During: What is the status of the Office 365 Migration, either company-wide or specific to the users or groups being moved, keep users informed:

-One of my favorite benefits of Office 365 is refined communication options.
-Office 365 provides so many options for better communication, but many of our clients often fall to traditional email to communicate about Office 365, before, during and after the move to Office 365.
+One of my favorite benefits of Office 365 are the refined communication options.
+Office 365 provides so many options for better communication, but many of our clients often fall back on traditional email to communicate about Office 365, before, during and after their move.
 Email is OK, but if you use it consider custom templates to better engage your users.
 A challenge many businesses face is getting users to read the emails.
-So, consider new communication options during and after your move to Office 365.
+You should consider new communication options during and after your move to Office 365.